 - Monitoring of endpoint device and device registration.

 - SIP Trunks connect your on-premises phone systems with the Internet Telephony Service Provider (ITSP).

 - Simply put, Session Initiation Protocol (SIP) establishes the telephony connection to the World.
-This could be a standard voice call between two clients or conference calling involving several participants with different phone phone systems.
+This could be a standard voice call between two clients or conference call involving several participants with different phone systems.

 - Local and international calls can be made over the Internet, without restrictions to the number of concurrent calls.

 SIP Trunking using an existing PBX

 SIP Trunking Implementation can utilize a company’s existing PBX infrastructure.
 Some small technical adjustments are necessary to make it compatible with the traditional communication system.

 Switching over to VoIP does not necessarily mean buying new phones for all employees.
 The standard analog phones can be modified for VoIP telephony with adapters and IP network gateways.

 Instead of buying both desktop and mobile phones, the business can opt only for new mobile devices.
 Business numbers can be used on personal cell phones.
 Traditional communication lines could also support video transmission, instant messaging or other IP-based communication services.